We're exploring options to build new sustainable health, swim, fitness and community facilities, to promote active lifestyles and wellbeing

 Why do we need this investment?

-The council is working to increase physical activity levels in the borough, which are lower than the national average.
-As part of boosting local health and wellbeing, the council is exploring opportunities for investing in and improving leisure facilities.
+We are working to increase physical activity levels in the borough, which are lower than the national average.
+As part of boosting local health and wellbeing, we are exploring opportunities for investing in and improving leisure facilities.

 St James Swimming Pool, opened in 1975, is coming to the end of its economic life and is increasingly expensive to run, with high energy costs and carbon emissions due to age and inefficient design.
 It would need significant investment to keep it running in the coming years.